scottlamb/moonfire-nvr/guide/install.md

 In the user interface,

 1.  add your sample file dir(s) under "Directories and retention".
+    (Many streams can share a directory.
+It's recommended to have just one directory per hard drive.)

     If you used a dedicated hard drive, use the directory you precreated (eg `/media/nvr/sample`).
 Otherwise, try
     `/var/lib/moonfire-nvr/sample`.
 Moonfire NVR will create the directory as